iqbal-imran/Floyd_assignment/readme.md

 **About the project**

-TThe Floyd Warshall algorithm is used to find the shortest path between all pairs of vertices in a directed graph, where each edge connecting a pair of vertices has either a positive or negative edge weight.
+The Floyd Warshall algorithm is used to find the shortest path between all pairs of vertices in a directed graph, where each edge connecting a pair of vertices has either a positive or negative edge weight.
 The algorithm calculates the shortest path between every pair of vertices by considering all possible intermediate vertices, and follows a dynamic programming approach.
 The purpose of this exercise is to rewrite the algorithm to use recursion.

 **Requirements**